 Apart from quantitative research among the total of 1517 individuals from different generation groups, the scientists from WU Wien also conducted 42 interviews where they investigated the interaction between personality and external conditions, taking into account different work situations (freelance, self-employed or employed).
 An analysis carried out together with the University of Hamburg showed that, irrespective of the contractual situation, the bond between organisation and worker is still strong.
 Whereas organisations no longer pay for the motivation to perform and the willingness to observe instructions, they do pay for current performance as an identifiable, marketable and socially important product.
 Hence, the transactional performance contract replaces a work contract based more strongly on relationship aspects.
 In contrast to what is frequently suggested, a career is not simply the product of personal ambition and seizing individual opportunities.
 A career depends on many factors both on the part of the individual – including qualifications, networks or monetary means to support individual upskilling or to tide over times of unemployment – but also on the part of the organisation.

-Trained in business administration, Wolfgang Mayrhofer is a full professor and head of the Interdisciplinary Institute of Management and Organisational Behaviour at the Vienna University of Economics and Business.
+Personal details Trained in business administration, Wolfgang Mayrhofer is a full professor and head of the Interdisciplinary Institute of Management and Organisational Behaviour at the Vienna University of Economics and Business.
 He conducts research in comparative international human resource management and leadership, work careers, systems theory and management.

 Schneidhofer, T., Latzke, M., & Mayrhofer, W.: Careers as Sites of Power: A Relational Understanding of Careers Based on Bourdieu's Cornerstones.
 In A. Tatli & M. Özbilgin & M. Karatas-Özkan (Eds.), Pierre Bourdieu, Organisation, and Management: 19-36.
 New York, London: Routledge, 2015